 Malaria is an entirely preventable and treatable disease.
 For just $10, a bed net treated with insecticide can be bought and distributed, with training given on how best to use it.
 Combining bed nets with other simple actions such as spraying homes with insecticides could prevent millions of people from getting sick.
 For those who do become infected with malaria, treatments costing $2 each are highly effective and can dramatically cut deaths.

 Big increases in the resources available to fight malaria have had huge positive health impacts.
-Initiatives such as the Global Fund to Fight AIDS, Tuberculosis and Malaria and the World Bank’s Malaria Booster Program have significantly expanded coverage of bed nets and access to treatment.
-The Global Fund alone has distributed 360 million bed nets.
+Initiatives such as the Global Fund to Fight AIDS, Tuberculosis and Malaria, the US President’s Malaria Initiative (PMI) and the World Bank’s Malaria Booster Program have significantly expanded coverage of bed nets and access to treatment.
+The Global Fund alone has distributed 450 million bed nets.

 This support is producing results.
-Between 2000 and 2012, malaria mortality rates fell by 45% globally and by 49% in Africa.
-Eight sub-Saharan African countries, as well as Zanzibar in Tanzania, have cut malaria cases by 75% or more.
-An estimated 500 million fewer malaria cases and 3.3 million fewer deaths occurred in between 2001 and 2012 thanks to this ongoing scale-up in the fight against malaria.
+Between 2000 and 2013, malaria mortality rates fell by 47% globally and by 54% in Africa.
+Eight sub-Saharan African countries have cut malaria prevalence by 75% or more.
+An estimated 670 million fewer cases and 4.3 million fewer malaria deaths occurred in between 2001 and 2013 thanks to this ongoing scale-up in the fight against malaria.

 However, increased funding for malaria control and treatment is still needed to build on the progress made in the last few years.
-In 2012, there was a $2.6 billion funding gap, and between 2011 and 2012, both international and domestic funding for malaria plateaued.
+In 2013, funding for malaria control and elimination totalled $2.7 billion.
+Although this was the highest funding total to date, it was barely more than half the estimated $5.1 billion need and left a funding gap of $2.6 billion..
 The Global Malaria Action Plan (GMAP) was created by the Roll Back Malaria Partnership in 2008 to co-ordinate and catalyse action.
 It aims to reduce global malaria deaths to near zero, reduce global malaria cases by 75% (from 2000 levels), and eliminate malaria in 10 new countries and in Europe, all by 2015.

 A range of new tools and promising malaria vaccines currently in development will also be critical to counter threats like growing insecticide resistance and a drop in external funding for public health.
-With a coordinated global effort, we can continue to make progress and ensure the virtual elimination of malaria deaths by 2015.
+With a coordinated global effort, we can continue to make progress and ultimately ensure the virtual elimination of malaria deaths.